GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

     - Finally, there's a statement issued by the Trust Anchor (the end of the race).
 This statement is either about the last Intermediate or the final entity (the Leaf Entity).
     - This chain always ends with the Entity Configuration of the Trust Anchor, like crossing the finish line, even though it might not always be shown in the details.

-## 9. Federation Endpoints
-Details the various endpoints in the federation architecture, explaining their functions and how they support communication and interaction within the federation.

-## 10. Federation Errors
-This section addresses the common errors that may occur within the federation, providing guidance on identification, understanding, and resolution.

 ## 11. Differences between OpenID Federation 1.0 and OpenID4RS
 Highlights the key differences and improvements of the OpenID4RS profile over the standard OpenID Federation 1.0, emphasizing enhancements tailored for the Research and Education ecosystem.